 OMG!
 Who knew Egg Foo Yung was so easy (and cheap!) to make?
 Bean sprouts make it fresh and crunchy.
 What a delicious recipe for dinner, breakfast, brunch or Meatless Monday and I want that sauce on everything!

 Chinese Village is no longer there after 85 years in business, a sad casualty of COVID 19.
-But I’ll always think of them whenever I enjoy Egg Foo Yung.
+But I’ll always think of them whenever I enjoy Egg Foo Young.

 However…

 OMG!
-Who knew Egg Foo Yung was so easy (and cheap!) to make?
+Who knew Egg Foo Young was so easy (and cheap!) to make?
 Adding bean sprouts makes it fresh, crunchy and crispy.

 What a fun recipe for dinner, breakfast, or brunch and I want this sauce on everything!
 No joke!